higherkindness/mu-haskell/docs/docs/grpc.md

   } deriving Generic
 ```

 Note that we had to derive `Generic`.
-We also need to tweak a little bit our `main` function:
+We also need to tweak our `main` function a little bit:

 ```diff
 main :: IO ()